sim-ware/ViagogoTechTest/README.md

 Event 006 - $124.07, Distance 13
 ```

-How might you change your program if you needed to support multiple events at the
+# How might you change your program if you needed to support multiple events at the same location?

-same location?
--Remove the Coordinate Duplicate Checker Function
+  I would Remove the Coordinate Duplicates Function in EventList Class, called #coordinate_duplicates.
--where located? how does it work? how does it make it easy to solve this problem?
--maybe if i had coded a grid, and actual coordinate objects (which i had thought
-  of doing) it would have made it much trickier
--in this instance it's an advantage, but in interest of UX probably better to have
-  a grid so user can trust calculation (e.g. Wiki Diagram Explanation of Distance
-  easy to understand pictorially, hard to constantly figure it out when coding,
-  assume user would feel safer with a picture of the situation)
---if we were to do this, maybe think about a select coordinate function where you
-  can see what's going on based on location
+When an EventList has been created, and populated with random seed data through the #create_events, #create_ids, and #create_coordinates methods, it places all the Event's Coordinates within individual arrays, within a larger array, and checks to see if any of the coordinates match.
+If they do, the #create_coordinates method is re-run, reseeding the Coordinates randomly until none of the coordinates match.
+By removing the method and its process described above, Coordinates are randomly generated for Event Objects as integers between -10 and 10, but with no regard for whether they overlap.

 -it could have an overall price comparer, instead of just one per Event Object,
   allowing the User to make a decision based on price.
 How would you Code this?

-How would you change your program if you were working with a much larger world
+# How would you change your program if you were working with a much larger world size?
-size?

 -assumptions would harm usefulness - hard coded and a little inconsistent in their location
 -user location, range of coordinates within city, country?
--adapt manhattan_distance calculation to work with non-grid city
+-adapt manhattan_distance calculation to work with non-grid city, think of using google API or some sort of Map software
--database
+-database, handle information and make random seed data generation a bit easier and smoother to code - can be done in a
+ rails file using active record for example - whereas i've hard coded the randomness over several files which makes it a
+ bit harder to customise
  -user_login
+ -in interest of UX probably better to have
+   a grid so user can trust calculation (e.g. Wiki Diagram Explanation of Distance
+   easy to understand pictorially, hard to constantly figure it out when coding,
+   assume user would feel safer with a picture of the situation)
+ --if we were to do this, maybe think about a select coordinate function where you
+   can see what's going on based on location